APPLICATION DEADLINE: MARCH 2, 2015

 - Develop as effective educators.

-- Gain invaluable global experience.
+- Gain invaluable classroom teaching experience.

-- Build life-long memories.
+- Build life-long memories and professional networks.

-- Expand global networks of educational and nonprofit leaders.
+- Learn from educational and nonprofit leaders.

 - Make a direct contribution to global education efforts by advancing connected, creative learning.

-- Enhance leadership and teamwork skills.
+- Enhance program management, community development, leadership, and teamwork skills.

 - Experience a teaching approach focused on cultivating creativity and confidence